What should you do to prevent cross-contamination when using cutting boards

-February 07, 2020 3 min read
+February 07, 2020 5 min read

 personalized cutting boards on kitchen counter

-Not everyone is used to using a wood cutting board so a little education is usually in order.
 Since our cutting boards are wood and you can't put a wood cutting board in the dishwasher without it falling apart one would come to the conclusion that a wooden cutting board is a harbinger of bacteria.
 This is false.
 Wooden cutting boards, when cleaned properly (keep reading), can be safe without putting them in the dishwasher.
 My entire life has revolved around using wood to cut on and eat off of and I have never gotten sick from bacteria living on a wood cutting board or plate.
 There have been some studies that show bacteria will soak into the wood and the wood fibers will suffocate and kill them.

-If you want to keep your cutting boards bacteria free you will also need to keep your hands, counter, utensils and sponge clean to prevent cross-contamination.
+If you want to keep your cutting boards bacteria free you will also need to keep your hands, counter, utensils, and sponge clean to prevent cross contamination.

 Here's how: